top of page

 Our Detailed History

-For thousands of years, Indigenous people lived in the Shenandoah Valley.
+Well into the 17th Century there were substantial and stable settlements of Indigenous people in the Shenandoah, some within a few miles of where we now congregate.
 Between 1731 and 1800, these residents were quickly pushed out by Euro-Americans.
 Not only did they lose their ancestral homes, their communities and cultures were devastated.

-For more than 130 years, the new residents of the Valley used slave labor to develop the land and accumulate wealth.
-By 1850, Rockingham County included 2,800 slaves, and Harrisonburg had about 700.
-In 1865, despite strong resistance by local residents, the slaves were freed at a tremendous cost to our country.
-Local residents, churches, and governments then worked against efforts to educate former slaves, and organized to keep them subservient and economically weak.
-For the next 100 years, Afro-Americans were prevented from participating as citizens.
-Even today, there are those who try to dominate them.
+For more than 130 years, the new residents of the Valley used the labor of enslaved people to develop the land and accumulate wealth.
+By 1850, Rockingham County included 2,800 enslaved people, and Harrisonburg had about 700.
+In 1865, despite strong resistance by local residents, Emancipation became the law of the land.
+Local residents, churches, and governments then worked against efforts to educate formerly enslaved individuals, and organized to keep them subservient and economically weak.
+For the next 100 years, African Americans were prevented from participating as citizens.
+The legacy of white supremacy continues to this day.

 Screen Shot 2022-01-25 at 1.42.59 PM.png